Table of Contents

 Soft but with an incredible grip…

 It is a slightly softer Rosin than Hill Light one.
 Due to this fact, it’s a little stickier.
-Moreover, it’s not as hard in its composition.
+Moreover, it’s not as hard in its components.

 The softer feel provides the bow with a bit more grip on the strings.
 That is appreciated by very experienced players.

 It may be a little bit awkward to play with and might be not a great Rosin for a beginner.
 The sound it helps to produce could be very powerful from the bow, but it does need controlling.

 It may have a rough edge to it and might produce a rather crunchy sound if used by a beginner.

 Dustier than most…